-I am a PhD student and native Oregonian studying long-term avian community change on Barro Colorado Island, Panama with a variety of acoustic and non-parametric statistical analyses.
+I am a PhD candidate and native Oregonian studying long-term avian community change on Barro Colorado Island, Panama with a variety of acoustic and non-parametric statistical analyses.
 My research interests include birds – especially behavioral ecology, species-habitat relationships, and community dynamics.
 In my spare time I enjoy outdoor activities like birding, backpacking, and skiing, as well as various artistic endeavors.

 I am a doctoral candidate working with the Oregon 2020 project to study patterns of distribution and abundance of songbirds in the Willamette Valley, Oregon.
 One of my goals is to provide perspective on how much bird populations have changed since pre-settlement times.

 I am seeking a Masters of Natural Resources degree after first completing the Wildlife Management Graduate Certificate program.
 I moved to Twin Falls, ID in January 2017 for a position with the Bureau of Land Management as a Natural Resource Specialist.
 My capstone project involves working with wildlife biologist, Michael Fieger with the Idaho City US Forest Service Ranger District.
 I am analyzing current research on Flammulated Owls, including their nesting and foraging habitats, management actions that are most successful in maintaining or improving critical areas of habitat, and how those areas of critical habitat that are located within wildland-urban interface (WUI) corridors can continue to be managed effectively while still performing hazardous fuels treatments and fire suppression tactics.